#non-linear #fitting #function #regression #linear-algebra #least-squares

 let c = fit_result.linear_coefficients().unwrap();

-For more examples please refer to the crate documentation.
+For more in depth examples, please refer to the crate documentation.

 Fit Statistics

-Additionally to the fit member function, the LevMarSolver also provides a fit_with_statistics function that calculates some additional statistical information after the fit has finished.
+Additionally to the fit member function, the LevMarSolver provides a fit_with_statistics function that calculates quite a bit of useful additional statistical information.

 Global Fitting of Multiple Right Hand Sides

-Before, we have passed a single column vector as the observations.
-It is also possible to pass a matrix, whose columns represent individual observations.
-We are now fitting a problem with multiple right hand sides. vapro will performa a global fit in which the nonlinear parameters are optimized across all right hand sides, but linear parameters of the fit are optimized for each right hand side individually.
+In the example above, we have passed a single column vector as the observations.
+The library also allows fitting multiple right hand sides, by constructing a problem via LevMarProblemBuilder::mrhs.
+When fitting multiple right hand sides, vapro will performa a global fit, in which the nonlinear parameters are optimized across all right hand sides, but linear coefficients of the fit are optimized for each right hand side individually.

-This is an application where varpro really shines because it can take advantage of the separable nature of the problem.
-It allows us to perform a global fit over thousands or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.
+This is another application where varpro really shines, since it can take advantage of the separable nature of the problem.
+It allows us to perform a global fit over thousands, or even tens of thousands of right hand sides in reasonable time (fractions of seconds to minutes), where conventional purely nonlinear solvers must perform much more work.

 The example code above will already run many times faster than just using a nonlinear solver without the magic of varpro.
 But this crate offers an additional way to eek out the last bits of performance.

 The SeparableNonlinearModel trait can be manually implemented to describe a model function.
-This often allows us to shave of the last hundreds of microseconds from the computation e.g. by caching intermediate calculations.
+This often allows us to shave off the last hundreds of microseconds from the computation, e.g. by caching intermediate calculations.
 The crate documentation contains detailed examples.

 Acknowledgements